alemuscyber/MitreAttack-Lab/README.md

 **Lessons Learned**

-- *Detection logic needs to match what a technique **actually** generates — an initial Discovery query required 2+ distinct commands, but the atomic test alone only produced one; had to manually extend the simulated behavior to properly exercise the detection.*
+- *Detection logic needs to match what a technique **actually** generates — I set up my discovery query to require 2+ distinct commands as treshold to avoid false-positives, but the atomic test alone only produced one; had to manually extend the simulated behavior to properly exercise the detection.*

 - *Not every documented ATT&CK technique has platform-appropriate tooling available —